Sharda2004196/Smart_Expense_Tracker/README.md

     - Show all expenses
     - Show category-wise summary
     - Exit
-- The tracker displays clean, readable outputs in the conso
+- The tracker displays clean, readable outputs in the console
-#